 Dentures and dental implants both serve the same purpose.
-Both assist you in chewing foods that you might not be able to eat otherwise, help the facial muscles, improve your speech, and boost your self-esteem and reduce self-consciousness by restoring your smile.
+Both assist you in chewing foods that you might not be able to eat otherwise, help the facial muscles, improve your speech, boost your self-esteem and reduce self-consciousness by restoring your smile.
 There are, however, significant differences between the two dental solutions.

 In this article, we will briefly compare the two to give you an idea of how they differ.